Tangerine-Community/Tangerine/docs/editor/tangerine-preview-tool.md

 ## Tangerine Preview
 Tangerine Preview is a command line tool for previewing the Tangerine content you are working on your local computer.
 It work on Windows, Mac, and Linux.
+If you are on macOS, check out this [video](https://youtu.be/WV3U7AABjXA) that demonstrates how to install and use the Tangerine Preview tool.

 ## Install